California White Chickens – Breed Profile & Facts

 If you like a medium or small-size flock, then look for California White Chicken.
 These excellent layers are known for their white eggs.
 They are very quiet and fast-growing birds that can do well in your backyard.

-California White Chicken is a crossbreed between a White Leghorn hen and a California Grey male.
+California White Chicken, is a hybrid, a crossbreed between a White Leghorn hen and a California Grey male.
 This breed of backyard chickens boasts a superior hybrid characteristic and vigor that leads to excellent livability.

 These backyard chickens are easy to handle.
-They can withstand both the confinement and cold weather well.
-California Whites are easily identified by their light yellow feathers with black flecks when young.
+They can withstand both confinement and cold weather well.
+When young, California Whites are easily identified by their light yellow feathers with black flecks.
 Adults have white feathers with black speckles.
 Here is everything you need to know about California White Chicken.

 History of California White Chicken

 From their name, California White Chickens trace their origin to the United States of America.
 This chicken breed was developed in the US (California) in the 1930s for commercial egg and meat production.

 California White is a combination of California Grey rooster and White Leghorn hen.
 This breed belongs to the heavy class of hybrid chickens.
 Most of its physical attributes are from White Leghorn.
 Broodiness, docility, and hardiness are taken from Barred Plymouth genes.

 California White Chicken Characteristics

 As mentioned above, California White chicken is one of the hardy chicken breeds for your backyard.
 Their longevity and laying ability exceed that of breeds such as White Leghorn and others.